pantaluna/esp32_hcsr501_pir_sensor_deep_sleep_udp_using_lib/README.md

 ## Project Description
 This project uses a PIR sensor to detect human movement in a room.

-When the device is booting up for the first time then it synchronizes the datetime (GMT time zone) on the device using the SNTP protocol and goes into deep sleep.
-The app wakes up each time a movement is detected and optionally connects to a WiFi access point and uploads a movement-detected message (device id + datetime + battery voltage) to a UDP server of your choice.
+When the device is booting for the first time then it synchronizes the datetime (GMT time zone) on the device using the SNTP protocol and goes into deep sleep.

+The app wakes up from deep sleep each time a movement is detected and optionally connects to a WiFi access point and uploads a movement-detected message (device id + datetime + battery voltage) to a UDP server of your choice.

 The app remains in deep sleep most of the time to minimize power consumption.
-In deep sleep a decent ESP32 board consumes 70 microAmp and the quiescent current of the PIR sensor is 20 microAmp (for the MH-SR602 model).
+In deep sleep, a decent ESP32 board consumes 70 microAmp and the quiescent current of the PIR sensor is 20 microAmp (for the MH-SR602 model).
 The most power will be consumed when uploading data to the UDP server because it uses Wifi but that timespan is kept as short as possible.

+The app can further be configured as follows:

+* The datetime on the ESP32 device deviates too much during deep sleep; typically +23 seconds per hour.
+So it is essential to correct the datetime on the device on a regularly basis using the SNTP protocol (this requires Wifi Internet access).
+The default is every 250 boot cycles.
+It can be configured in `menu config`.
+It is not done during every boot cycle to reduce power consumption (less use of Wifi).

+- Sometimes you want to ignore new trigger events from the sensor that come too quick after a genuine trigger of the sensor.
+For example: you are only interested if a conference room was used on an hourly basis, not every second.
+You can specify how many seconds the app is ignoring new trigger events after a genuine trigger event.
+The default is 30 seconds.
+It can be configured in `menu config`.
+This setting also reduces power consumption (less use of Wifi).

 A LDR photoresistor model 5528 (bright = 8-20 KiloOhm, dark = 1 MegaOhm) can be soldered to the PIR sensor so that the sensor is only enabled when it is dark.